As we age, our bodies change, resulting in different nutritional needs.

 Be Diet Compliant

 Eating well for your age can have profound effects on how healthy and happy you feel.
-Now that you’ve learned about the changes in nutritional needs as we age, it’s time to put this new information into action.
+Now that you’ve learned about how nutritional needs change as you age, it’s time to put this new information into action.

 Try to make small changes in your diet.
 Start by just changing what you eat for breakfast and slowly work your way through other meals.